Nyedra W. Booker PharmD MPH and Stephanie Fox-Rawlings PhD, National Center for Health Research.

 - Tiles made from tire shreds and binder that have been factory-molded, then glued to a playground surface.

 - Colorful rubber that is “poured in place” (PIP) that is not necessarily made from tires but contains many of the same dangerous materials.

-Are Playground Surfaces Made with Rubber or Recycled Tires Safe?
+Are Playground Surfaces Made With Rubber or Tire Crumb Safe?

 What the Scientific Studies Say